 Gooseberries make a great addition to summer sundaes.
 Try layering your compote with cream or yogurt and your favourite ice cream, or mix with elderflower for a show-stopping summer fool.

 Try our...
 Gooseberry fool

-Create a lovely gooseberry sorbet by mixing gooseberry compote with water or elderflower cordial then freezing and churning or passing through an ice cream maker, like any sorbet mix.
+Create a lovely gooseberry sorbet by mixing gooseberry compote with water or elderflower cordial, then freezing and churning or passing it through an ice cream maker, like any sorbet mix.

 Try our...
 Gooseberry, elderflower & Sauvignon sorbet

 Pastries and pies